jammesop007/clever-cloud-python-mirror-bot/README.md

 (Use `python` if `python3` doesn't work)
 - Now you have `credentials.json` and `token.pickle`
 - Upload `credentials.json` and `token.pickle` to the root of the repo, then skip to step 5.

-(I haven't tested the non-service accounts method, if it's unusable, then use the service accounts one)

 ----------